-He left her half-nude body where it lay, and drove away.
-Asked in court how his deadly betrayal of a young woman who trusted him made him feel that night, he replied, “I felt normal.”
+He left her half-nude, bullet-riddled body where it lay, and drove away.
+Asked in court how his deadly betrayal of a young woman who trusted him made him feel, he replied, “I felt normal.”

 Because witnesses saw Shea leave the gas station with Walton, investigators focused on him immediately.
-He confessed, and told them of the mother’s involvement, particularly of the pistol he had returned to her the next day.
+He confessed, and told them of the mother’s involvement, particularly of the pistol he had returned to her the day after the shooting.

-Graham further incriminated herself when authorities came looking for the gun.
+Lisa Carpenter Graham then incriminated herself when authorities came looking for the gun.
 She had given it to an elderly neighbor she knew as “Papa” to clean, but told sheriff’s investigators she didn’t know where it was, and allowed them futilely to search her house before her husband told them “Papa” might have it.

-Finding ample evidence of her involvement in the homicide, they charged her with murder.
-Russell County District Attorney Ken Davis said the circumstances warranted the death penalty.
+Finding ample evidence of her involvement, investigators charged her with murder, and Davis announced he would seek the death penalty.

 Greene retired in December 2013, and died Jan.
 1, 2014.

-After the Alabama Court of Appeals rejected the defense’s double-jeopardy arguments on Oct.
+After the Alabama Court of Appeals rejected the defense double-jeopardy arguments on Oct.
 17, 2013, Graham’s attorneys appealed to the Alabama Supreme Court.
 It turned them down on Aug.
 8, 2014.